An Incredible Resurrection Requires Credible Witnesses, Right?

 Refresh your view of history and take the next few days

-To see the actions of this King--and Jesus was his name--
+To see the actions of this King–yes, Jesus was his name!

-As Passion Week unfolds, the world will never be the same.
+Because of Passion Week, the world would never be the same.

 To buy my latest book, Real People, Real Christmas: Thirty-one Days Discovering the Hidden Treasures of the Christmas Story, go here: https://www.amazon.com/gp/product/1729034918/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1